 Gay Things To Do In Copenhagen

-- Next Door Café – A small local café in the heart of Gay Copenhagen with friendly staff and may gay customers.
-More of an open-to-all place than a ‘gay café’ but given its location close to most of Copenhagen’s gay highlights Next Door Café is the perfect place to people watch or perhaps catch a cute guy (or girls) eye.
+A small local café in the heart of Gay Copenhagen with friendly staff and many gay customers.
+More of an open-to-all place than a ‘gay café,’ but given its location close to most of Copenhagen’s gay highlights, Next Door Café is the perfect place to people-watch or perhaps catch a cute guy’s (or girl’s) eye.

-An open-to-all cafe but very gay-popular serving breakfast, lunch, and dinner.
-There is a large terrace, ice cold beer, and a great atmosphere…what else could you need?
+An open-to-all cafe but very gay-popular, serving breakfast, lunch, and dinner.
+There is a large terrace, ice-cold beer, and a great atmosphere…what else could you need?

-Not technically a gay café, but close to the fabulous Urban House and offering incredible Pride-themed drinks and food when we visited.
+Not technically a gay café, but close to the fabulous Urban House and offers incredible Pride-themed drinks and food when we visited.
 Copenhagen’s first matcha bar offering organic matcha tea and the perfect place to chat the afternoon away amongst refined décor.

-The famous gay lifestyle shop supplying all your fun needs including lube, condoms, toys and accessories, sexy underwear (in case you need a confidence booster) and leather/fetish gear including the infamous Mister B products.
+The famous gay lifestyle shop supplies all your fun needs, including lube, condoms, toys and accessories, sexy underwear (in case you need a confidence booster) and leather/fetish gear, including the infamous Mister B products.
 You also never know who you will meet here…

-- Ezzo – Another gay sex stop selling all the gear you could possibly need but with a particular focus on brand underwear.
+Another gay sex stop is selling all the gear you could possibly need but with a particular focus on LGBT underwear brands.

-A Monthly same-sex dance night open to everyone with classes and a big end-of-season dance.
-The first 45 minutes is dedicated to lessons in a specific dance.
+A Monthly same-sex dance night is open to everyone, with classes and a big end-of-season dance.
+The first 45 minutes are dedicated to lessons in a specific dance.
 All are welcome, even if you have never danced before.
 After that, the music will play all night, and you can dance with a partner and try multiple types of social dancing.
 Visit their website for more information.

 A collective of some of the best drag queens in Denmark, and an excellent source of information for all the drag queen performances in Copenhagen.
-If you are lucky enough to be able to make any of their events you will be left gagging – and wondering when RuPaul’s Drag Race: Denmark Edition will start filming ….
+If you are lucky enough to be able to make any of their events, you will be left gagging – and wondering when RuPaul’s Drag Race: Denmark Edition will start filming ….